 COVID-19 and the ongoing pandemic remain a source of volatility for global markets.
-As long as variants of concern continue to proliferate around the world, the virus will continue to impact the global economic recovery, including in countries like the United States and Canada.
+The virus will continue to impact the global economic recovery, including in countries like the United States and Canada.

-Rising interest rates and the ongoing rise in inflation - for everything from groceries and wages to potentially taxes - may also be raising the spectre of higher volatility and could ultimately impact the trajectory of investment returns over the next 12 months.
-In fact, investors should expect market volatility to continue until it is better understood what impact tighter monetary policy will have on inflation and economic growth.
+Rising interest rates and the ongoing rise in inflation are also contributing to higher volatility and could ultimately impact the trajectory of investment returns over the next 12 months.
+In fact, investors may expect market volatility to continue until it is better understood what impact tighter monetary policy will have on inflation and economic growth.

-In February 2022, Russian forces entered the Ukraine and armed conflict commenced.
-It is uncertain how long the conflict, economic sanctions and market instability will continue and whether the conflict will escalate further.
-These current geopolitical tensions, together with international sanctions being imposed by many countries, may have a significant economic impact, not only on those with interest or exposures within Russia and Ukraine, but may also affect global market risk and could result in greater volatility and uncertainty globally and across many sectors.
+The ongoing conflict between Ukraine and Russia and resulting international sanctions being imposed by many countries, continue as a source of potential significant economic impacts, not only on those with interest or exposures within Russia and Ukraine, but may also affect global market risk and could result in greater volatility and uncertainty globally and across many sectors.

 Furthermore, with the recent volatility in the markets, AGF is monitoring the potential impact of market risk to its capital position and profitability if these levels were sustained or continued to decline.
-A significant portion of AGF's revenue is driven by its total average AUM excluding private alternatives.
+A significant portion of AGF's revenue is driven by its total average AUM excluding private capital.
 These AUM levels are impacted by both net sales and changes in the market.
-In general, for every \$1.0 billion reduction in average AUM excluding private alternatives, management fee revenues, net of trailer fees, would decline by approximately \$7.8 million.
-In addition, the uncertainty within the global markets may impact the level of merger and acquisition activity and is likely to create challenges in completing transactions.
+In general, for every \$1.0 billion reduction in average AUM excluding private capital, management fee revenues, net of trailer fees, would decline by approximately \$7.6 million.
+In addition, the uncertainty within the global markets may impact the level of merger and acquisition activity and could create challenges in completing transactions.